 Rock County is home to ten K-12 school districts, with the majority providing advanced technical education programming and offering recognized programs, such as Project Lead the Way.
-These districts are active participants in the Inspire Rock County initiative - a comprehensive and interactive career readiness platform that brings together the business and education communities, respectively.
-For additional local district information, visit the links below or visit the Wisconsin Department of Public Instruction for statewide K-12 data and/or this link to review the area's parochial school offerings.
+These districts are active participants in the Inspire Rock County initiative and the Rock Internship Program.
+For additional local district information, visit the links below and/or visit the Wisconsin Department of Public Instruction.
+To review the area's parochial school offerings, click here.

 For those with specialized needs, the County is the host site for the Wisconsin School for the Visually Handicapped.